bhatRV/CoronaVirus-Spread-Simulation/README.md

  ## ADDITIONAL INFORMATION

-1. Testreports can be found at: build/reports/tests/test/index.html
+1. Test reports can be found at: build/reports/tests/test/index.html